zhanghongce/VMCAI-2020-AE/README.md

 python runSP.py
 ```

+Within the 10-min time limit, PdrAbc, PdrChc and Grain will be able to finish,
+the other two (RelChc and Cvc4Sy) will time out.
+If you increase time-limit to
+1800 seconds, only Cvc4Sy will time-out.

-If you would like to use a customized time limit, run:
+If you would like to use a customized time-limit, run:
 ```
 python -t <time-limit-in-seconds> runRC.py python -t <time-limit-in-seconds> runSP.py